Disjoinable Lagrangian tori and semisimple symplectic cohomology: Semisimplicity

 \subsection{Remark on the general case}

-Although Corollaries \ref{corollary:blow-up} and \ref{corollary:flip} are only stated for blow-ups and flips with trivial centers, it's not hard to see the method presented here works when the center $Z$ of the blow-up or flip is a smooth toric Fano variety (with the algebra $\mathit{QH}^\ast(Z)/\ker c_1(Z)$ being semisimple).
+Although Corollaries \ref{corollary:blow-up} and \ref{corollary:flip} are only stated for blow-ups and flips with trivial centers, it is not hard to see the method presented here works when the center $Z$ of the blow-up or flip is a smooth toric Fano variety (with the algebra $\mathit{QH}^\ast(Z)/\ker c_1(Z)$ being semisimple).